-The NGO FUNDAMAR - promoted by the Marist Brothers of Central America - was founded in 2001 with the main aim of promoting the sustainable development of children, vound people and families living in the poorest areas of Guatemala.
+De La Salle Solidarietà Interna-The NGO FUNDAMAR - promoted zionale is a non-profit organisation by the Marist Brothers of Central that works with De La Salle Brothers America - was founded in 2001 with worldwide to promote children's the main aim of promoting the surights in order to facilitate their acstainable development of children, cess to education and training, with vound people and families living a special focus on children at risk in the poorest areas of Guatemala. of social and educational exclusion.
 Nicaragua and El Salvador.
-In addition to carrying out development projects, the organisation is a member of important NGO networks in South and Central America for the promotion and defence of children's rights.
-FMSI has been collaborating with FUNDAMAR for a long time in the implementation of projects in the field of education and training - especially for children and youth from ethnic minorities - and in advocacy activities for children's rights in Latin and Central America.
+In ad-Particular attention is paid to the dition to carrying out development promotion of gender equality and projects, the organisation is a member of important NGO networks in the sustainability of projects.
+FMSI South and Central America for the and De La Salle Solidarietà Interpromotion and defence of children's nazionale have been collaborating for years in the implementation of rights.
+FMSI has been collaborating projects in support of migrant and with FUNDAMAR for a long time in refugee children and in the training the implementation of projects in the field of education and training - especially for children and youth from ethnic minorities - and in ad-